jpigles/alphafold-rmsd/README.md

 - 3fi7, same issue as 1gnv.
 Second fragment is larger, keep it.
 Second row db_align_beg starts at 64.
 - 6fek, auth_seq (which is correct) skips from 825 to 841 but seq_align_beg goes 126 to 127.
 Uncertain how or if I should fix this.
 - 3krj, fusion protein, best to eliminate.
 - 4zyn, seq_align_beg skips from 78 to 100, but auth_seq skips from 73 to 140.
-Not sure what's going on there.
+Change db_align_beg to 46.
 - 7syf is a fusion protein, remove
 - 7am4, auth_seq skips from 75 to 85 but seq_align_beg stays consistent (75 to 76).
+Change db_align_beg to 10.
 - 7am8, same as 7am4.
 - 7am3, same as 7am4.
 - 5ox2, same as 7am4.